kshedden/icd9/README.rst

   "E0123"

-The package contains a ``Counter`` class for determining the number of times a given subject has codes that belong to one or more classes.
+The package contains a ``Counter`` class for determining the number of times a given subject has codes that belong to one or more code classes.
 To illustrate, first we define a class that contains the codes '12345' and '54321', and a second class that contains all codes beginning with '44' and all codes beginning with '323':

 ::

   >>> full = {"group1": ["12345", "54321"]
   >>> init = {"group2": ["44", "323"]}
   >>> counter = icd9.Counter(codes_full=full, codes_initial=init)

+Note that when we want to add codes that match exactly we put them in the `codes_full` argument, and when we want to add codes that match as an initial substring we put them in the `codes_initial` argument.
+Each ICD9 code class can be represented in either or both of these arguments.

 Now we can take a ``Pandas.Series`` object `codes` whose index is interpreted as subject identifiers, and whose values are ICD9 codes,